VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Abstract

 \section{Abstract}

-Vision-language models (VLMs) are essential for contextual understanding of both visual and textual information.
+Vision-language Models (VLMs) are essential for contextual understanding of both visual and textual information.
 However, their vulnerability to adversarially manipulated inputs presents significant risks, leading to compromised outputs and raising concerns about the reliability in VLM-integrated applications.
 Detecting these malicious prompts is thus crucial for maintaining trust in VLM generations.
 A major challenge in developing a safeguarding prompt classifier is the lack of a large amount of labeled benign and malicious data.
 To address the issue, we introduce \model, a novel learning framework that leverages the unlabeled user prompts in the wild for malicious prompt detection.
 These unlabeled prompts, which naturally arise when VLMs are deployed in the open world, consist of both benign and malicious information.
 To harness the unlabeled data, we present an automated maliciousness estimation score for distinguishing between benign and malicious samples within this unlabeled mixture, thereby enabling the training of a binary prompt classifier on top.
-Notably, our framework does not require extra human annotations, offering strong flexibility and practicality for real-world applications.
-Extensive experiment shows \model achieves superior detection results, significantly outperforming state-of-the-art methods. \textit{Disclaimer: This paper may contain offensive examples; reader discretion is advised.}
+Notably, our framework does not require extra human annotations and is robust to realistic prompt variations, offering strong flexibility and practicality for real-world applications.
+Extensive experiments show that \model achieves superior detection results, improving AUROC by 5.39\% on average over the state-of-the-art method. \textit{Disclaimer: This paper may contain offensive examples; reader discretion is advised.} Code is available at: \url{https://github.com/radiolab-ntu/vlmguard}.